serversuck/pxt-PTKidsBIT/README.md

 Use PTKidsBIT's ForwardTIME blog for the robot to follow the line forward.
 When the time, the robot will stop.

+* Direction is The direction in which the robot moves.
 * ForwardTIME is set time.
 * Min Speed is minimum speed between `0` to `100`
 * Max Speed is maximun speed between `0` to `100`